 - (1) Two object codes associated with indigent defense were for prosecutorial expenses: "Attorney Pro Tem" and "Attorney Pro Tem Investigation."
 Attorney pro tem cases occur when defense attorneys step into the role of the prosecuting attorney.
 These costs totaled \$400,812.20. - (2) An object code titled "Other Non-Capital Trial" for the juvenile courts contained some payments for mediation in child protection (CPS) cases.
 These costs totaled \$48,911.00.

-CPS cases are civil matters and not allowable indigent defense expenses.
-Likewise, prosecutorial expenditures are unallowable.
-The inclusion of these costs on the IDER overstated the county's criminal indigent defense expenditures by \$449,723.20 and resulted in a FY15 formula grant greater than would have been authorized if reported without these ineligible expenses.
+CPS cases are civil matters, which are not allowable indigent defense expenses.
+Likewise, general court, probation, or prosecutorial expenditures are unallowable.
+The inclusion of these costs on the IDER overstated the county's criminal indigent defense